UnicornUniversity/mipy25sczds-team002/docs/game_design.md

-# Deadlock - Game Design Document
+# Deadlock - Implemented Features

 ## Game Overview
 - Top-down zombie survival game with pixel art graphics
 - Player's objective is to survive as long as possible and achieve the highest score
-- Game takes place on a square map with buildings, obstacles, and resources
+- Game takes place on a procedurally generated map with obstacles
 - Increasing difficulty over time to challenge the player

-> **Note:** This document has been updated to reflect a more realistic scope for a 3-person team with a 2-day development timeline.
-Features marked with "(Optional)" are lower priority and should only be implemented if time permits.

 ## Core Gameplay Mechanics